chunmanchow/chunmanchow.github.io/_pages/about.md

 What is here?
 ======
-This site contains blog posts and learning videos on our journey in the climate and social impact space.
+This site contains our thoughts, resources, and learning videos on our journey in the climate and social impact space.
 Stay tuned for more!

 <!-- We also offer 1-on-1 consulting services for people .
 Please contact:  -->